haomaaax/buildspace-nw-ideas/README.md

 1. How to make characters consistent with prompt?
 (I think this prompt engineering, but what need to be shipped should stay simple)
 2. Start with comic cover (this is good)
 3. customize generated graphics (maybe frontend effort)

+# Demo day plan

+1. Launch on product hunt
+2. Let everyone getting some NFT from Sparkler by participating
+3. Write a product blog